ProbableTrain/MapGenerator/README.md

 ![Map Generator Screen Shot](docs/images/screenshot.png)
 <!-- TODO YT video -->

 This tool procedurally generates images of city maps.
 The process can be automated, or controlled at each stage give you finer control over the output.
+3D models of generated cities can be downloaded as a `.stl`.
+The download is a `zip` containing multiple `.stl` files for different components of the map.
-Generated cities can be downloaded as a `.png` or an `.svg`.
+Images of generated cities can be downloaded as a `.png` or an `.svg`.
 There are a few choices for drawing style, ranging from colour themes similar to Google or Apple maps, to a hand-drawn sketch.

 ### Built With